 Explicit.
 When instruction is explicit, concepts and skills are taught directly (rather than assuming that students will learn them on their own).
 Explicit instruction includes ample opportunities for review and practice at a level of intensity that matches students' needs; in particular, students with reading difficulties require intensive opportunities for review and practice of explicitly taught material (Snow, Burns, & Griffin, 1998; Moats & Dakin, 2007).
-Each student using PowerUp receives explicit instruction targeting the skills and concepts that they have yet to master.
-This instruction includes clear models and targeted practice opportunities.
+Each student using Core5 receives explicit instruction targeting the skills and concepts that they have yet to master.
+This instruction includes clear models and opportunities for practice.

 Systematic.
 Systematic instruction presents concepts and skills in a logical order that progresses from simple to complex.
-A sequential approach is beneficial for all students, particularly those who are struggling readers (Moats & Dakin, 2007).
-PowerUp's scope and sequence is developmentally structured and presents skills and concepts in a logical order that proceeds from simple to complex.
+A sequential approach is beneficial for all students and particularly important for those who struggle (Moats & Dakin, 2007).
+Core5's scope and sequence presents skills and concepts sequenced to follow the logical structure of language development from basic to increasingly complex.

 Cumulative.
 In cumulative instruction, new learning is built upon prior learning.
 To become proficient readers, students must master foundational skills before building upon these skills (International Dyslexia Association, 2022).
-Effective instructional programs such as PowerUp ensure that students have sufficiently mastered each skill before advancing.
+Effective instructional programs such as Core5 ensure that students have sufficiently mastered each skill before advancing.
 This allows for truly cumulative instruction, as students possess the necessary foundation upon which more advanced reading skills are built.

 Multimodal.
 Multimodal instruction presents content to students using mixed modalities (e.g., auditory, visual) (Moreno & Mayer, 2007).
 This type of instruction combines listening, speaking, reading, and writing.
 Consistent with this approach is the use of engaging tasks such as moving letters or syllables into place to build words or color-coding sentences (International Dyslexia Association, 2022).
-As a blended learning program, PowerUp's combination of digital and offline (teacher-led and/or independent) components offers multimodal instruction.
+As a blended learning program, Core5's combination of digital and offline (teacher-led and/or independent) components offers multimodal instruction.

 Diagnostic and Responsive.
 Diagnostic and responsive instruction occurs when students' strengths and needs are accurately identified, instruction is based on this information, and each student's needs are adequately addressed.
 Students who are reading well below grade level, for instance, should receive instruction that targets underlying skill deficits (Lyon, Shaywitz, & Shaywitz, 2003).
-This personalized approach is particularly important for older students who may present with a host of underlying reasons why they are struggling with reading.

-PowerUp provides instruction that targets student needs.
-An adaptive auto placement determines an appropriate starting point in each program strand based on a student's current skill level.
-As students work through the online portions of the program, PowerUp collects real-time performance data.
-This data informs students' personalized usage targets, which are adjusted regularly.
-PowerUp also populates the myLexia platform with students' progress monitoring data and specific recommendations to inform and guide teachers' instructional planning.
+Core5 provides instruction that targets student needs.
+An adaptive auto placement determines an appropriate starting point in the program based on each student's current skill level.
+As students work through the online portions of the program, Core5 collects real-time performance data.
+This data informs students' personalized usage targets, which are adjusted monthly.
+Core5 also populates the myLexia platform with students' progress monitoring data and specific recommendations to inform and guide teachers' instructional planning.

 Scaffolded.
-Instructional scaffolding refers to temporary supports that assist a student in engaging with tasks that they cannot yet complete independently; scaffolding is subsequently withdrawn as students display increasing independence with a given skill (e.g., Belland, 2007).
+Instructional scaffolding refers to temporary supports that assist a student in engaging with tasks that they cannot yet complete independently; scaffolding is subsequently withdrawn as students display increasing independence with a given skill (e.g., Belland, 2017).
 Effective scaffolding allows students to engage with increasingly challenging tasks without experiencing frustration that can impede progress.

-Scaffolding is provided throughout PowerUp's instructional activities.
+Scaffolding is provided throughout Core5's instructional activities.
 Students who struggle in the online portion of the program receive scaffolded support within the program.
 If they continue to struggle, the program recommends offline lessons that allow teachers to provide scaffolding to support the development of challenging skills.